siqikuick/DSA-Assignment-1/README.md

 [1, 2, 42, 3, 4, 5] Like this

-I can split the list at position 2, and insert the new node in between
+I can split the list at position 2, however this requires traversing the list to find the node at position 2, which is O(n) time complexity

 [1, 2] -> [42] -> [3, 4, 5]

-However merging the list back together is also O(n) time complexity from what I understand for a singly linked list, to achieve O(1) time, I would have to use a doubly linked list.
+    ^
+    Splitting at this point requires traversing the list to find the node at position 2

 ```